 - Managing subscribers.
 We had to manage individual subscribers regularly.

 We developed most tools in-house and they required constant support.
 Because of system complexity, there were two times when subscriptions didn’t work at all for a couple of days (clap if you have the same issues)

-After inventing the wheel, we have talked with fellow developers and realized that majority had the same problems.
+After inventing the wheel, we talked with fellow developers and realized that the majority had the same problems.
 As a result, we decided to build Adapty as a standalone product.